maxfriedrich/uv-lambda-cdk-example/README.md

         ]
     }
     ```
-  - AWSCloudFormationReadOnlyAccess (to read the function URLs from CfnOutput)
+  - AWSCloudFormationReadOnlyAccess (to read the function URLs from CfnOutput for testing)
   - invoke-function-url (to call the functions for testing):
     ```json
     {